jzumsteg/zumstegs-blog/pages/etiquette.md

 Here’s one I hope you don’t have to use, but if you do, it’s really helpful:

 ***J’ai un problem*** (Jhay anh problem – kind of a soft ‘j’) – “I have a problem.”
 If you have a problem that someone can help you solve, start the conversation with: “*Bonjour Monsieur/Madam/Mademoiselle).
 J’ai un problem.*” We have heard and seen that French people really want to help solve a problem, and this phrase seems to trigger that urge in them.
-We ran into a problem once —a credit card left the day before in the café of a museum—and I started the effort to find it and get it back by saying to the fellow in charge at the door “*Bonjour, monsieur.
+We ran into a problem once — a credit card left the day before in the café of a museum — and I started the effort to find it and get it back by saying to the fellow in charge at the door “*Bonjour, monsieur.
 J’ai un problem.*” By the time we retrieved our credit card, half a dozen people had gotten involved, all wanted to help, and all were happy when the card was found and returned to us.
 <h2>Summary</h2>
 See, I told you it wasn’t difficult.
 I promise you these little things will help you be more comfortable in your interactions with French people.